carlos4ndre/phonebooth/README.md

 phonebooth
 ==========

-Chat room built with nodejs and webRTC.
+WebChatRoom built with nodejs and webRTC.